pgarner/pgarner.github.io/positions.md

 # Interns

-Right now I don't have funding for internships (although if you are funded feel free to get in touch).
+Whilst I don't have explicit funding for internships, I could support one.
+Get in touch if you have good reason.

+If you are funded feel free to get in touch anytime.

 Unless you have your own funding, interns are funded by Idiap with a stipend of CHF ~2,500 per month.
 In Martigny, this will pay rent, food and (some) beer;